ThePJB/rustvox/README.md

 randomize colour of grass

 have some nice distance fog
-maybe you can blend it into the lodmesh or whatever. world ending is shit loaded chunks volume: wider probably good is air expensive or nah? earth curvature transofrmation
+maybe you can blend it into the lodmesh or whatever. world ending is stuff loaded chunks volume: wider probably good is air expensive or nah? earth curvature transofrmation